SBB Vukovi Beograd: 2006 – 2008

-In early 2006 a new club administration with the president Goran Nisavic, helped Vukovi to buy equipment.
+In early 2006 a new club administration with the president, Goran Nisavic, helped Vukovi to buy equipment.
 With three more teams from Serbia and one from Slovenia new SELAF League was established (later renamed the CEFL).
 Vukovi and Wild Boars have again reached the finals, which was played 8 October 2006 at the Radnicki Stadium in New Belgrade in front of 3,000 spectators.
-Serbian national anthem before the game is performed by famous actor Nikola Djuricko, and group Nightshift was performing at halftime.
+The Serbian national anthem before the game is performed by famous actor Nikola Djuricko, and the group Nightshift was performing at halftime.
 Kragujevac was better and won 23–12.
 Vukovi quarterback Andrej Tasic was proclaimed SELAF League offensive MVP, but he was injured in the semifinals and could not help the Vukovi to win the title.
-During that season, several players were highlighted as team leaders in future, Tasic brothers, Petar Vitorovic, Ivan Ristic, Milos Todorovi and Milos Stanimirovic.
+During that season, several players were highlighted as team leaders in the future: the Tasic brothers, Petar Vitorovic, Ivan Ristic, Milos Todorovic, and Milos Stanimirovic.

-Before the start of 2007 season, a new domestic league SAFS was established.
-Ten teams competed, while competition in the CEFL increased, with the joining of Hungarian and Austrian teams.
+Before the start of the 2007 season, a new domestic league, SAFS, was established.
+Ten teams competed, while competition in the CEFL increased with the joining of Hungarian and Austrian teams.
 At the beginning of the year Vukovi got use of the new field with artificial grass at Ada Ciganlija.
-Team also got a new head coach Aleksandar Hadzi-Pavlovic, Serbian American who had the experience of playing at the college.
-Together with him in the team came another American, Briton Burge who became the starting quarterback while Andrej Tasic joined younger brother Pavle at wide receiver position.
-It turned out as a winning combination.
+The team also got a new head coach, Aleksandar Hadzi-Pavlovic, a Serbian American who had the experience of playing at the college.
+Together with him in the team came another American, Briton Burge, who became the starting quarterback, while Andrej Tasic joined younger brother Pavle at the wide receiver position.
+It turned out to be a winning combination.
 Vukovi lost only one game during the season and at the start of Novi Sad Dukes.
-In the semifinal match CEFL league, Vukovi defeated the Austrian team CNC Gladiators 28–3.
-Serbian national anthem is performed by Aleksandra Kovac, MTV Europe Music Awards winner.
-It was the first Vukovi Beograd game that is broadcast on national TV Avala.
-In the final at 27 October 2007 at Ada Ciganlija opponents were Budapest Wolves.
-Wolves are leading 27–13, 1:40 before the end, but Vukovi finishing in a memorable turn and managed to win Hungarians 28–27.
-Finals MVP was WR Pavle Tasic who caught 122 yards and TD.
-Vukovi are a week later won the title of the Serbian champions, beating Novi Sad Dukes 25–15 at Ada Ciganlija.
+In the semifinal match of the CEFL league, Vukovi defeated the Austrian team CNC Gladiators 28–3.
+The Serbian national anthem is performed by Aleksandra Kovac, MTV Europe Music Awards winner.
+It was the first Vukovi Beograd game that was broadcast on national TV Avala.
+In the final at 27 October 2007 at Ada Ciganlija, opponents were Budapest Wolves.
+Wolves are leading 27–13, 1:40 before the end, but Vukovi finished in a memorable turn and managed to win against the Hungarians 28–27.
+Finals MVP was WR Pavle Tasic, who caught 122 yards and a TD.
+Vukovi, a week later, won the title of the Serbian champions, beating Novi Sad Dukes 25–15 at Ada Ciganlija.

-Before the start of 2008 season, head coach Aleksandar Hadzi Pavlovic and QB Briton Burge left the team, but two new Americans Jordan Green and William Blocker joined Vukovi, who had the feature player-coach.
-The season is well started for Vukovi, opponents have been falling in the order in SAFS Serbian league as well as CEFL Championship.
+Before the start of the 2008 season, head coach Aleksandar Hadzi Pavlovic and QB Briton Burge left the team, but two new Americans Jordan Green and William Blocker, joined Vukovi, which had the feature player-coach.
+The season is well started for Vukovi; opponents have been falling in the order in the SAFS Serbian league as well as the CEFL Championship.
 But Vukovi first have lost in SAFS Serbian league finals of Kragujevac Wild Boars 38–31 and several months later in CEFL Bowl of CNC Gladiators 14–8 in Vienna.
-CEFL League MVPs was Vukovi QB Jordan Green and DB Ivan Nedeljkovic.
+CEFL League MVPs were Vukovi QB Jordan Green and DB Ivan Nedeljkovic.